Intro to statistics with R

 Remember that in some cases a non-parametric test might be your best option to start with!
 The steps taken for these are very similar: describe the data, check that the assumptions are met, then go ahead with significance testing.

-Let’s split into breakout rooms (around 5 people in each room).
-Spend up to 10 minutes (~2 mins each) taking turns to discuss the types of data you deal with in your work (or data you’re anticipating to generate).
+Spend up to 10 minutes (~2 mins per person ) taking turns to discuss the types of data you deal with in your work (or data you’re anticipating to generate).
 Which types of statistical tests are likely to be the most suitable for these - parametric or non-parametric?
-Once you’re ready, you can leave the breakout room and return to the main meeting (remember: don’t click on the exit meeting button, this will remove you from the entire Zoom meeting!).

 6. Examples of statistical methods